knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-17-course-three-week-five-heroku-background-job.markdown

     chmod +x ./foreman.sh

-which compiles the script file into a form that can be run by the shell.
+which sets the script file into an executable that can be run in the shell.
 Now all I have to type from the shell is ```./foreman.sh```

 Hopefully you've found my post interesting this week, it took me a while to figure out some of this stuff so hopefully you can benefit.